hyperspy/hyperspy/doc/user_guide/model.rst

-If errors are required, either give ``calculate_errors=True`` as an argument to :py:meth:`~hyperspy.model.BaseModel.multifit`, or rerun :py:meth:`~hyperspy.model.BaseModel.multifit` with a nonlinear optimizer, which should run fast since the parameters are already optimised.
+If errors are required, either give ``calculate_errors=True`` as an argument to :py:meth:`~hyperspy.model.BaseModel.multifit`, or rerun :py:meth:`~hyperspy.model.BaseModel.multifit` with a nonlinear optimizer, which should run fast since the parameters are already optimized.

 None of the linear optimizers currently support bounds.